 Your First Days Home

 Deer Creek doodle babies start at an advantage of already having been accustomed to a human family schedule.
-He/ she has already been introduced in a positive way to his/her bed and goes to it willingly and stays quietly inside for naps and rest periods.
+He/ she has already been introduced in a positive way to his/her bed and goes to it willingly and stays quietly inside for naps and rest periods in our trainers' care.
 To keep this up, keep a bag of treats next to your puppy’s crate and reward them for going inside when directed.
 Because we have worked extensively with our doodles on crate training, there should be little to no crying the first few nights with your new puppy.
 Deer Creek doodle puppies sleep from midnight to 6 A.M and are holding their potty during that time before going to their new homes.
 Before puppies are 6-9 months old, house training is more about management on the human's part and the better the human does at managing mistakes in the house, the sooner the puppy will be completely house trained.
 Our idea of completely house trained is when a dog tells you they have to go out on their own or use a doggy door, otherwise you are still in the management phase.

 Only reward, praise, and pet when your doodle is in a state that you like or doing something that you like.
 I know that sounds obvious, but it can be hard at times.
 It is very easy to give puppies the wrong signals if you pet them or baby talk them while they are being fearful, over excited, etc and in these situations you are actually telling them you like how they are behaving.
 Rules and discipline are just as important as rewards and a puppy likes to know their boundaries to feel safe.
 Make sure everyone knows the rules and is consistent on what is allowed and not allowed in the house (ex: jumping on the couch, jumping up on people, etc.).
 Having rules makes a respectful dog.
 Just like children, puppies thrive on structure and will live in confusion if there are no boundaries- making everyone unhappy.